Reeth: Community and culture

 Primary education is provided by Reeth Community Primary School, which is engaged in a confederation with nearby Gunnerside Methodist Primary School.
 Pupils then receive secondary education at Richmond School & Sixth Form College.

 In May and June every year Reeth becomes the hub of the Swaledale Festival, a two-week celebration of music and guided walks.
 This had to be cancelled in 2020 owing to Coronavirus.
 Additionally on the final Wednesday of August the Reeth Show, an agricultural event, is held.
 In 2012 it celebrated its centenary.

+Firework displays are held in November and at New Year on the village green.

 Reeth is also home to the Swaledale Museum, which covers rural history including life and work in the local area of Swaledale and Arkengarthdale within the Yorkshire Dales National Park.